espruino/Espruino/README_Building.md

 **Note:**

-* In general, have a look through the Makefile to see what other options are available
+* In general, have a look through the head of the Makefile to see what other options are available
 * If you're swapping between compiling for different targets, you need to call `make clean` before you compile for the new target.
-* If you have a ld error, check the board name in the BOARDNAME=1 make in the Makefile.
 * ```RELEASE=1``` for performance and code size, without it, assertions are kept for debugging.
-* ```DEBUG=1``` is available.
+* ```DEBUG=1``` is available (it may not be possible to build many targets with `DEBUG=1` without first disabling features in `boards/BOARDNAME.py`

+## Building a specific board

+To work out which 'Board name' to use, simply look in the `boards` folder for the right `BOARD.py` file.
+To build for `boards/PUCKJS.py` use `BOARD=PUCKJS RELEASE=1 make`

+## Super Easy GitHub method

+GitHub now automatically builds Espruino for the most popular targets.

+Simply go to `https://github.com/espruino/Espruino/actions`, click on the build you're interested in, then scroll down to the `Artefacts` heading.
+Just click on an artefact (for instance `PUCKJS`) to download a zip containing the files.

+If you fork the Espruino repository and make changes yourself you should be able to see the builds for your changes at `https://github.com/YOUR_USERNAME/Espruino/actions`

 ## Under Linux (recommended)